 Looking for ways to help children with dyslexia and other learning disabilities (LD) improve their reading skills?
 These resources offer information, advice and support.

 The importance of reading well by the end of third grade has prompted several states to enact or consider automatic retention policies holding back struggling readers.
 This is a complex, divisive issue that does not lend itself to easy answers.
-The Campaign supports a responsible approach to promotion that recognizes the importance of starting early to achieve reading proficiency.
+The Campaign supports a smart promotion approach that recognizes the importance of starting early to achieve reading proficiency.
+Read more about smart promotion in the forward to the Early Warning Confirmed report.

 - Handout: Third Grade Retention, Campaign for Grade-Level Reading, 2012